fhumbertodf/dicionario/Textos4.md

 ## 88 My Country.

 >*I live in Canada.
 It is a very large country that is made up of ten provinces and three territories.
 Most of the provinces and territories are quite unique.
-For example, in
-Saskatchewan the land is flat, and it is not surrounded by water.
+For example, in Saskatchewan the land is flat, and it is not surrounded by water.
-They grow wheat in
+They grow wheat in Saskatchewan.
-Saskatchewan.
 BritishColumbiahasmountains.
 Ihave neverbeentoBritishColumbia, but I hear that it is very beautiful.
 Nova Scotia is on the Atlantic Ocean, so there are many fishermen out there.
 The people in the provinces are even different from each other.
-In
-Quebec,many ofthe people speak French.
+In Quebec, many ofthe people speak French.
 Inthe MaritimeProvinces,thepeople like to play theirownkindofmusic.
 Theyplayfiddlesandaccordions,andmanyofthemdance very well.
 Nunavut is in the north, so life is quite different there.
 The people who live in the new territory of Nunavut are very close to wildlife.
 They do a lot of hunting and fishing.
-It can
-get very cold up in the Arctic where Nunavut is.
+It can get very cold up in the Arctic where Nunavut is.
 I live in Ontario.
-Even within Ontario life can
-be quite different.
+Even within Ontario life can be quite different.
 The capital of Ontario is Toronto.
 Toronto is a very busy citywith lots of apartments,officesandshops.
 Torontoisanexcitingplace,and it has a lottooffer.
-There are
+There are theatresandrestaurantstosuiteverytaste.
-theatresandrestaurantstosuiteverytaste.
 Theculturein Torontois verydiverse.
-Ifyoudrive
-a fewmiles north ofToronto, you willfind places that are tranquilandpeaceful.
+Ifyoudrive a fewmiles north ofToronto, you willfind places that are tranquilandpeaceful.
-Many people
-leave Toronto on the weekends and drive to their cottages where they find rest and relaxation.
+Many people leave Toronto on the weekends and drive to their cottages where they find rest and relaxation.
 Canada is made up of many different cultures.
-People ofmanydifferent ethnic
-backgrounds live inharmony in Canada.
+People ofmanydifferent ethnic backgrounds live inharmony in Canada.
 Thatis why I like Canada.
-In Canada, we celebrate
+In Canada, we celebrate our differences.*
-our differences.*

 ## 89 Food.

 >*What kinds of food do you like to eat?
 I am lucky, because in Canada there are many foods to choose from.
 I like to eat hot dogs, hamburgers, and steak.
 These are all meat products.
-I also
-like cheese, ice cream and yogurt.
+I also like cheese, ice cream and yogurt.
 These are all dairy products.
 I like vegetables.
-My favorite
-vegetables are broccoli, cabbage, carrots and peas.
+My favorite vegetables are broccoli, cabbage, carrots and peas.
 I eat a lot of fruit.
-I eat whichever fruit is in
+I eat whichever fruit is in season.
-season.
 In strawberry season, I eat a lot of strawberries.
 In peach season, I eat many peaches.
 Sometimes, my mother will make a peach pie.
 Many different crops grow in Canada.
-We have
-many orchards and farms.
+We have many orchards and farms.
 Fresh fruit and vegetables are plentiful in Canada.
-Meat and fish are
-also plentiful here.
+Meat and fish are also plentiful here.
 In Canada, we have a lot of different foods to choose from.
-In my city, there
-are a lot of Italian restaurants.
+In my city, there are a lot of Italian restaurants.
 My favorite food at the Italian restaurant is pizza.
-My parents
-would rather have spaghetti or lasagna.
+My parents would rather have spaghetti or lasagna.
 There are Greek restaurants, Mexican restaurants and Chinese restaurants; in fact, there are restaurants from most cultures.
-I can go around from
-restaurant to restaurant and pretend that I am traveling the world and trying all the different foods from around the world.
+I can go around from restaurant to restaurant and pretend that I am traveling the world and trying all the different foods from around the world.
 Sometimes I eat things that aren't good for me.
-I eat potato
-chips and candies.
+I eat potato chips and candies.
 These foods aren't part of a nutritious diet, but they are fun to eat.*

 ## 90 The Zoo.

 >*My class took a trip to the Toronto Zoo.
 I had a wonderful time there.
-My favorite animals
+My favorite animals werethe lions.
-werethe lions.
 They look very powerful and strong.
 They saythatthelionis the king of the forest, and I think that title suits him.
 The monkeys were funny.
-They were looking at us
-just as much as we looked atthem.
+They were looking at us just as much as we looked atthem.
 They were swinging from branches and doing tricks to impress us.
 There was a baby monkey that was clinging to its mother's back.
-It was very
+It was very cute.Thetigerswerepacingbackandforth.
-cute.Thetigerswerepacingbackandforth.
 Theyseemedrestless.
-The stripes ona tiger are
+The stripes ona tiger are very beautiful.
-very beautiful.
 Wewatched the tall giraffes as they nibbled leaves offthe tallest trees.
-We
-spoke to a colorful parrot that spoke back to us.
+We spoke to a colorful parrot that spoke back to us.
 We saw exotic animals that we had never seen before.
 Some of them were very strange.
 There were different types of bears there.
 There were black bears.
 I saw a black bear once when I was camping up north.
-We saw
+We saw polarbears.
-polarbears.
 Polarbears arewhite.
 They likethe cold.
 We even sawpanda bears.
-One ofmy
-friends bought a toy panda bear from the gift shop because she thought that the pandas weresocute.
+One ofmy friends bought a toy panda bear from the gift shop because she thought that the pandas weresocute.
 Wesawslitherysnakes.
 Someofthe snakes hadverybright skins.
 Mostofthe
 girls were afraid ofthe snakes.
 The zoo keeper was looking after the snakes, and one of them hissed at him.
 He has to be very careful when heworkswiththesnakes.
-Thelastthing
-that we saw atthe zoo was the elephant.
+Thelastthing that we saw atthe zoo was the elephant.
 He was enormous.
 He looked at us; then he raised his trunk and made a loud sound.
 It made us jump.*

 ## 91 The Museum.

 >*The museum was very interesting.
 There were so many things in the museum that I would need more time to really see everything.
 There were clothes from the past.
-I don't know how people
-wore some of those things.
+I don't know how people wore some of those things.
 They look like they would be uncomfortable.
 I like to wear my jeans.
 There were things from wars.
 There were bullets, and cannons and even uniforms from the soldiers.
 I don't think that war is a good thing, but it is good to remember the past and honor the people who died for your country.
 There was an old fire truck at the museum.
-This fire truck was
-pulled by a horse.
+This fire truck was pulled by a horse.
 There were some very old photographs of the firemen putting out fires.
-There
-were rooms in the museum that were set up like an old house.
+There were rooms in the museum that were set up like an old house.
-There were antique irons and
+There were antique irons and sewing machines.
-sewing machines.
 The women used to clean the clothes with a washboard.
-There were no
-modern appliances back then.
+There were no modern appliances back then.
 I'm glad that we have electricity and modern appliances.
-The
-things that we have make life so much easier.
+The things that we have make life so much easier.
 There were mummies from Egypt at the museum.
 I was fascinated by those.
 There were artifacts from the Indians.
-There were arrowheads and
-cradles that the babies slept in.
+There were arrowheads and cradles that the babies slept in.
 I tried my best to see everything, but it was almost impossible.
 The museum is a good place to learn about your past.
 I tried to imagine my grandparents using some of the things that were on display at the museum.*

 ## 92 The Police.

 >*My mother always told me that if I was lost I could go up to a policeman and that he would help me to find my way home.
 I never did get lost, but I always remembered what my mother told me about the police.
 I think policemen look very nice in their uniforms.
-I see police officers drive
-by in their police cars.
+I see police officers drive by in their police cars.
 In my town we even have police officers on bicycles.
-Policemen and
-policewomen have a job that can sometimes be dangerous.
+Policemen and policewomen have a job that can sometimes be dangerous.
-They have to catch people who
-break the law.
+They have to catch people who break the law.
 Sometimes, they have to chase people or try to calm people down.
-To be a police
-officer you need a lot of training.
+To be a police officer you need a lot of training.
 It is important to be able to deal with people effectively.
-A
-police officer came to our school.
+A police officer came to our school.
 He had a police dog with him.
-The officer showed us how the
-dog could track down criminals.
+The officer showed us how the dog could track down criminals.
 The dog was very smart.
 He could even find things that were hidden.
 Criminals sometimes hide things that they don't want the police to find.
-The policeman
-told us that he and his dog were partners.
+The policeman told us that he and his dog were partners.
 His dog lives at his house with the policeman and his family.
 Sometimes I see police cars on the side of the road.
 The police stop people who are speeding or are not wearing their seatbelts.
 The police officers warn people or give out tickets.
 Sometimes they even have to arrest people.
 Police officers are just doing their job when they arrest people.
 Some people need to be arrested and put in jail to make it safer for the rest of us.*

 ## 93 Pretending.